BenjaminVockenberg/home/README.md

   - it finally works with angularJS and CommonJS :)
   - added it to the package.json fur running a lint easy via npm run

+  Bug with gulp uglify. right now, no way to fix that!